SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/datatypes/datetime-type.md

 ### Integer diff(DateTime otherDateTime)

-`diff()` returns the difference in number of seconds between 2 timestamps.
+`diff()` returns the difference in the number of seconds between 2 timestamps.
 The method subtracts the passed timestamp from the DateTime object you invoke `diff()` on.

 ```crmscript!
 DateTime dt1;